facebook twitter Pintrest Youtube Google Bing

 What is the New York Highway Use Tax and who needs it?

-New York State imposes a highway use tax (HUT) for motor carriers operating specific motor vehicles on NYS public highways (excluding toll-paid sections of the New York State Thruway).
+New York State imposes a highway use tax (NYHUT) for motor carriers operating specific motor vehicles on NYS public highways (excluding toll-paid sections of the New York State Thruway).
 The weight of the motor vehicle and the method that you choose to report your taxes determines the tax rate that you must pay.
+Ready to get started on applying for your New York Highway Use Tax Permit?
+Click here!

 In order to receive a HUT, you must first obtain a certification of registration and decal for every vehicle in your fleet.